 Before jumping into the board game aspect of this write-up, I do want to recommend PAX Unplugged.
 It was an absolute blast and there was an absolute plethora of things to do and see during the three-day convention.
 If there are any specific questions, reach out and I’ll try and answer but I highly recommend this convention for next year.

-For the purpose of this, and future, Wildcard Review’s, I will be submitting brief ~500 word reviews of the games we were able to play one or two times.
+For the purpose of this First Impression take, I will be submitting brief reviews (compared to my normal affair) of the games we were able to play one or two times.
 A few of these games may eventually get the full rundown but for now, this small format will have to do.
 Some of these games will have photos from us actually playing at their booths whereas others don’t just due to spacing.
 Some of these photos might not be great either due to lighting of the convention.

 This review will cover the following games in the following order: